FortiShield/fortishield-qa/provisioning/roles/wazuh/ansible-wazuh-agent/README.md

 Role Variables
 --------------

-* `wazuh_managers`: Collection of Wazuh Managers' IP address, port, and protocol used by the agent
+* `fortishield_managers`: Collection of Fortishield Managers' IP address, port, and protocol used by the agent
-* `wazuh_agent_authd`: Collection with the settings to register an agent using authd.
+* `fortishield_agent_authd`: Collection with the settings to register an agent using authd.

 Playbook example
 ----------------

 The following is an example of how this role can be used:

-     - hosts: all:!wazuh-manager
+     - hosts: all:!fortishield-manager
        roles:
-         - ansible-wazuh-agent
+         - ansible-fortishield-agent
        vars:
-         wazuh_managers:
+         fortishield_managers:
            - address: 127.0.0.1
              port: 1514
              protocol: tcp
              api_port: 55000
              api_proto: 'http'
              api_user: 'ansible'
-         wazuh_agent_authd:
+         fortishield_agent_authd:
            registration_address: 127.0.0.1
            enable: true
            port: 1515